lightning/bolts/04-onion-routing.md

   - if the amount paid is more than twice the amount expected:
     - SHOULD fail the HTLC.
     - SHOULD return an `incorrect_payment_amount` error.
       - Note: this allows the origin node to reduce information leakage by altering the amount while not allowing for accidental gross overpayment.
-  - if the `cltv_expiry` value is too near the present:
+  - if the `cltv_expiry` value is unreasonably near the present:
     - MUST fail the HTLC.
     - MUST return a `final_expiry_too_soon` error.
   - if the `outgoing_cltv_value` does NOT correspond with the `cltv_expiry` from